- Introduction by Acharya Madhva

 yastu sarvāṇi bhūtāni ātmanyevānu paśyati। sarvabhūteṣu cātmānaṁ tato na vijugupsate ॥6॥

-Whoever, indeed, sees, all beings in the supreme self and the supreme self in every being, such a person does not try to protect himself, and does not despise.
+Whoever, indeed, perceives all beings in the supreme self, and the supreme self in every being, such a person does not try to protect himself, and does not despise.

 yasmin sarvāṇi bhūtāni ātmaivābhūd vijānataḥ। tatra ko mohaḥ kaḥ śokaḥ ekatvamanu paśyataḥ ॥7॥